dell-asm/dell-force10/docs/force10_vlan.md

 	vlan_name:This parameter defines the name of the VLAN The value must be a string and cannot exceed 100 characters.

-	tagged_tengigabitethernet: This parameter defines the TegGigabitEthernet interface that needs to be tagged.
+	tagged_tengigabitethernet: This parameter defines the TenGigabitEthernet interface that needs to be tagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

+	tagged_fortygigabitethernet: This parameter defines the FortyGigabitEthernet interface that needs to be tagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

 	tagged_gigabitethernet:This parameter defines the GigabitEthernet interface that needs to be tagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18